 Most states have income taxes, and yes, you must pay those state income taxes on your income as an independent contractor.

 How is self-employment tax calculated and included on my tax return?

 The net income amount (the “profit”) from your Schedule C is to determine the amount of self-employment tax you owe.
 This calculation is done on Schedule SE.
 The result of this calculation is a tax amount which is added to the total income tax you must pay.

-An independent contractor, let’s call her Carol, works for several clients in 2018 and she earns in total $18,000 for the year, as shown on the 1099-MISC forms she received.
+An independent contractor—we'll call her Carol—works for several clients in 2018, and she earns in total $18,000 for the year, as shown on the 1099-MISC forms she received.
 She has no other income, but her husband Tom has a full-time job and they file a joint tax return.

 She files a Schedule C-EZ for her 2018 business taxes.
 She can prove she drove 250 miles back and forth to work assignments, so (at the IRS mileage rate for 2018 of 54.5 cents a mile) she can deduct $86.25.
 This makes her net income from her business $18,000 less $86.25, or $17,913,75.
 This amount goes on their 1040 on Line 12: Business income (or loss).

 She must also pay self-employment tax on $17,913,75.
 She can use a short form Schedule SE.
 The result of the Schedule SE calculation show she owes $2,687.05 (15.3%) for self-employment tax.
 Carol gets credit for this amount of Social Security benefits.
 Half of this amount ($1,343.53) is deducted on Page 1 of her income tax return, to reduce her total adjusted gross income for the year.